tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

 Authentication Flow
 -------------------

-The multi-tenant SSO authentication flow introduces an additional step in the authentication process that prompts the user for an identifier called a tenant key.
-Usually the tenant key is just the name of their organization or some variant of it.
+The multi-tenant SSO authentication flow introduces an additional step in the authentication process that prompts the user for an identifier called a Tenant Key.
+Usually the Tenant Key is just the name of their organization or some variant of it.
 To illustrate the multi-tenant SSO authentication flow, consider the following example:

 Jyn Erso would like to log in to a Tethys Portal that has been configured to use her company's SSO provider, OneLogin.
 To login, Jyn completes the following steps: